Pearl Buck, Pennsylvania’s Classic Writer

 (You can read more about Pearl S. Buck in our West Virginia section.)

-This is the fifth stop on our Pennsylvania Author Adventures Trail!
+This is the eighth stop on our Pennsylvania Author Adventures Trail.